Home

 2. Label six sets of shot glasses 1 through 6 for the six bourbons.
 The numbers on the glasses correspond to the numbers on the bottles.

 4. The host will then distribute the labeled six glasses of bourbon to each participant, placing bourbon #1 on the #1 spot of the tasting card and then placing #2 bourbon on the #2 spot of the tasting card, and so forth.
 Some hosts will pour one bottle and then distribute only that pour, waiting for participants to taste before pouring the next bottle.
-However, this can be frustrating for those who evaluate faster and have their own pattern of tasting.
+However, this can be frustrating for those who evaluate faster and have their pattern of tasting.
 We recommend distributing all of the bourbons in the same sitting.

-5. The host or someone designated by the host will educate the participants about tasting and evaluating bourbon before the actual tasting begins.
+5. The host or someone designated by the host will educate the participants about tasting and evaluating bourbon before the tasting begins.
 This is good to do when your tasting involves friends who are not bourbon enthusiasts.
 There is a specific way to taste bourbon so that you enjoy it.

 The Participants: What to do During the Tasting